Hanmb17/C1_MS4_BubbleCwtch/README.md

 #### Meta Tags
 - **Functionality**: All pages have title and description meta tags, enhancing SEO performance.
 - **Value To User**: This ensures easy discovery by online shoppers and provides clarity on the site's purpose and content.
+- **Related User Stories:**
+  - 1.1 I want to understand the purpose of Bubble Cwtch immediately upon entering the website.

 #### Layout
 - **Functionality**: Site utilises Bootstrap container to restrict site width for optimal display.
 - **Value To User**: Ensures consistent and visually appealing display across devices, enhancing user experience and eliciting a positive emotional response.
+- **Related User Stories:**
+  - 1.3: I want Bubble Cwtch to be fully responsive for seamless browsing.

 #### General Responsiveness
 - **Functionality**: Full responsiveness across all pages, including font size adjustments, padding & margin tweaks, and layout modifications for varying screen sizes.
 - **Value To User**: Ensures seamless navigation and visual appeal on any device, contributing to a positive user experience.
+- **Related User Stories:**
+  - 1.3: I want Bubble Cwtch to be fully responsive for seamless browsing.

 #### Favicon
 - **Functionality**: Incorporates a favicon featuring the brand's logo.